 Q.) Why do some laser treatments require multiple sessions while others do not?

 A.) The number of laser treatment sessions required is based on what type of laser treatment you need and the types of laser we use for that treatment.
 Small blemishes can usually be removed easily with one session, while larger imperfections require a bit more attention.
-For instance, warts, freckles, and red dots usually only require one session, while tattoos, unwanted hair, and spider veins usually require at least three sessions for permanent removal.
-Without multiple treatments, the lasers would not be able to permanently remove these large imperfections without damaging your skin.
+For instance, warts, freckles, and red dots usually only require one session, while tattoos, unwanted hair, and spider veins usually require at least three sessions for complete removal.
+Without multiple treatments, the lasers would not be able to completely remove these large imperfections without damaging your skin.

 Q.) Can I have laser hair removal over an area where I have a tattoo?